ibm-cloud-docs/Cloudant/accounts/http.md

 #### `Etag`
 {: #etag}

-The `Etag` header is used to show the revision for a document, or the response from a show function.
+The `Etag` header is used to show the revision for a document.
 For documents,
 the value is identical to the revision of the document.
 The value can be used with an `If-None-Match` request header to get a [`304 Not Modified`](/apidocs/cloudant#list-of-http-codes){: external} response if the revision is still current.

-ETags cannot currently be used with views or lists, since the ETags returned from those requests are random numbers that change on every request.
+ETags cannot currently be used with views, since the ETags returned from those requests are random numbers that change on every request.